neajul/New-Dependencies/Writing/New Dependencies.md

 1. People rent out surplus rooms and apartments on Airbnb.
 2. As there is usually more money to be made on Airbnb than with traditional rental agreements, more and more places are offered on the platform, leading to a decrease in available traditional housing and an increase in rent as supply shortens.
-3. The extra income from Airbnb lets the hosts keep up with rising costs of living (for example: rent) as wages continue to stagnate.
+3. The extra income from Airbnb lets the hosts keep up with rising costs of living (for example: rent) as wages continue to stagnate, which ultimately creates a dependency.
 4. This leads to pressure on people to participate in the secondary housing market (Airbnb) in order to keep up and survive.

 Kherbek argues that, while this process is usually called platform capitalism, the situation is actually closer to feudalism than to capitalism (even if capitalism is the result): Big tech companies (the lords) generate wealth from their users (the serfs) as they exploit their labor and data.
 The users find themselves in a state of inverted totalitarianism[^706], where the democratic structures supposed to give them *agency* have been reduced to formalities.
 The few own the property the many have to live on and the data enclosed in the walled garden of the cloud is the pasture from the tragedy of the commons[^707].

 In a similar vain, Silvio Lorusso argues that the logic of labor also applies to the digital[^708] and that there are no class-less computers: there are coders[^709] and there are users[^710] (augmenters and augmentees).
 In the resulting discussion about (computer) literacy, Lorusso quotes Paul Graham, who states that ordinary users shouldn't even [have to] know what drivers or patches are.
-In *The New Dark Age*, James Bridle claims we shouldn't need to know how to use a computer, after all we don't need to understand plumbing to use the toilet[^711].
+In *The New Dark Age*, the artist and writer James Bridle claims we shouldn't need to know how to code in order to use a computer, after all we don't need to understand plumbing to use the toilet[^711].

 When we squatted Hotel Mokum, we didn't know anything[^712] about plumbing, which was a problem because the building didn't have a toilet (or running water).
 A lot of the more experienced squatters, it turns out, do know about plumbing however, as it's a frequently occurring issue, and within a few days they had helped us build one.
 Architectures of Appropriation argue that these unscripted and collective ad-hoc spatial tactics used by squatters to transform the spaces they inhabit have significantly shaped Dutch cities and have left behind a spatial heritage that still speaks of the desire to put the right to *live* above the right to own (private) property[^713].

 Lorusso argues that maybe these positions are not even so at odds with each other—it's fine if some people don't know about plumbing, as long as they are not constantly forced to change their behavior by system and driver updates (the toilet metaphor is stretched to a limit at this point).
-Maybe the question is just whether we are tourists or residents.
-In the end, locals, immigrants and expats, even nomads can temporarily become residents, with all the neighborly communities that are implied in that.
+Maybe the question is just whether we are tourists[^714] or residents.
+In the end, locals, immigrants and expats, even nomads can (temporarily) become residents, and residents have neighbors.
+Neighbors that can hopefully help them fix their toilets.

 ```mermaid
 graph TD;